okabek/Model-----Viceroy/README.md

 # forex-neural-network
-# - predicting direction of a currency's value by predicting future changes in inflation
+# - predicting direction of a currency's value by predicting future changes in interest rates